Gisela of Hungary: Veneration

 Gisela's canonisation was attempted in the 18th century but failed.
 She was beatified in 1975.
 Her memorial days are 7 May and 1 February.

 Gisela and her husband were not buried together.
-On 4 May 1996, the remains of King Stephen's right hand was preserved, and it was brought back together with a bone taken from the arm of Gisela.
-Both are now safely protected in glass and gold cases, and are displayed in the basilica in the western Hungarian town of Veszprém, where Gisela once lived.
+On 4 May 1996, the preserved remains of King Stephen's right hand were brought back together with a bone taken from the arm of Gisela for a special mass celebrating the 1,000th anniversary of their wedding at St. Michael's Cathedral in the western Hungarian town of Veszprém, where Gisela once lived.
+His hand is normally displayed at St. Stephen's Basilica in Budapest.

 Her grave is well known, and regarded as a holy place.
-The cross was commissioned by Queen Gisela for the tomb of her mother, who died in 1006 and was buried in the Niedermünster in Regensburg.
+A jewelled cross was commissioned by Queen Gisela for the tomb of her mother, who died in 1006 and was buried in the Niedermünster in Regensburg.

 Blessed Gisela is depicted on a white limestone panel by Hungarian artist Sandor Kiss on the wall of the Chapel of Our Lady – Queen of Hungary in St. Peter's Basilica, Rome.

+She is also venerated by many Eastern Orthodox Christians.